• Know your concentration span, study with breaks

 (for parents and children)

-Contact us on if you would like help to study effectively
+Contact us by clicking here if you would like help to study effectively

 • Do not mix academic issues with family conflicts.